 - While any no salt added tomato sauce will work using no salt added Muir Glen fire roasted tomatoes really makes it extra mouthwatering.
-Just puree in your food processor to make tomato sauce.
+Just puree in your food processor to make it into a low sodium tomato sauce.
 Trust me it’s worth it!

 - Don’t be shy adding onion and garlic.
 These two really add to the majority of the flavor here.

 - Allow time to simmer and let the flavors come together and work its magic.
 It will also allow time for the sauce to reduce and thicken a bit.
 Just add a touch of water if it gets to thick.